shubhhhGT/StudyNotion_EdTech/README.md

 ## Quick Intro 🌟

 StudyNotion is my way of making learning interactive and exciting.
 It's not just for students but also for awesome instructors to share their knowledge with learners around the world.
+With features like flawless responsiveness across all screen sizes, a meticulously documented backend, progress tracking for enrolled courses, and secure payments through Razorpay, StudyNotion is here to make your learning experience better than ever!

 ## What's Inside? 🧐